Gifting a Kowhai Tree: It’s Symbolism & Characteristics

 While there’s nothing we could find historically as to the meaning of gifting a Kowhai tree, we know it is a tree of incredible importance.
 We believe that when you give a Kowhai tree to someone, you are showing you have trust in their abilities and judgement, and that you respect both them as a person and the choices they make.
 It’s also a lovely tree gift which shows the recipient that miracles are possible for them, as like the Kowhai who flowers before leaves appear!

 To order your Kowhai Tree Gift head to our online store now.
-Carefully packed inside its own wooden gift box, it is a gift anyone would be thrilled to receive!
+Carefully delivered inside its own wooden gift box, it is a gift anyone would be thrilled to receive!